YashKarthik/beej-network-programming/notes.md

 - Network Address Translation: the external-internal IP addresses thingy.
 Behind firewall etc.

 - `getaddrinfo` sets up data we will need later on.
 Visible effect: does DNS lookup on url.

+- `socket()` gets the file descriptor (an int) for the connection (or smth like that).

+- `bind()`: associates the socket with the host machine's local address.
+That's why server side binds, so that clients can use that address to connect to server.
+"Assigning a name to a socket"